Blackhawk Network Holdings: History

 On January 5.
 2023, the last of Safeway's Blackhawk gift cards were taken offline, ending Blackhawk's relationship with its former parent company.

 Market

-Blackhawk announced two major partnerships in 2015.
+Blackhawk announced two partnerships in 2015.
 The first was with Stockpile, to distribute gift cards on their behalf.
 The move was seen as innovative by the Palo Alto-based startup, as it allowed consumers to purchase a gift card that can be redeemed to open and fund an account with stock.
 By partnering with Blackhawk, Stockpile would sell their gift card products in retail stores already partnered with Blackhawk.
-Blackhawk and Samsung announced a partnership deal later the same year to allow gift cards to be integrated into Samsung Pay.
-The deal meant 50 global retailers would now have their gift cards accessible in Samsung's mobile wallet.
+Samsung announced a partnership with Blackhawk later the same year to allow gift cards to be integrated into Samsung Pay.

-Startups have begun to partner with Blackhawk to provide their users with gift rewards.
-One example is with Jay S. Walker's Upside, where rewards are given to people that were flexible with their hotel and flight bookings.
-According to Fortune magazine, a business traveler might earn a gift card for staying at a hotel that is farther away from a convention center or taking a flight that leaves 30 minutes earlier.
-In May 2016, Upside and Blackhawk announced a partnership to allow businesspeople to receive gift rewards through Blackhawk.
+In May 2016, when Priceline founder Jay Walker first announced the launch of Upside, a gift card rewards program for business travelers willing to be more flexible with their bookings, he stated he would be working with Blackhawk.